habuma/speechai/README.md

 transcription.
 From there the transcritpion will be sent to OpenAI's gpt-3.5-turbo model to get a response.
 Finally, the response will be sent to the text-to-speech API to get an audio response that is returned to the client.

+## A few notes...

+- At this time, Spring AI does not (yet) support integration with OpenAI's Whisper or TTS APIs.
+Therefore, this application is invoking those APIs directly using Spring's `RestClient` in the `SpeechClient` class.
+- I've tested this on Chrome, Firefox, and Safari web browsers.
+It works on all three, but Safari doesn't seem to capture everything said when the "Listen" button is held (for some reason).
+Most of my testing has been with Chrome and it works incredibly well.
+I welcome any insight into why it doesn't work as well with Safari.